inclusive-design/website-cities/content/hackathon/prd/audible-incoming-traffic-warnings.md

 ## This prototype could optionally include

+- This could optionally provide a vibration or haptic signal as well (via smart watch or bracelet), and light up the space between the bicyclist/vehicle with a light path in the street that gets shorter as the bicyclist moves toward the crosswalk.
 - This could optionally integrate with the temporary physical tactile crosswalk to notify a biker that they should stop for a pedestrian.
 - This could optionally integrate with street lighting that would turn red if the person should not start crossing
 - This could optionally integrate with the AR demo to give you an auditory signal when the AR AVs approach you if you’re standing in the middle of the street.